 Why Is Claude Code + Docker Such a Powerful Combination?

-Claude Code is an excellent code generation tool, but it operates directly on your host machine—installing packages, modifying config files, occupying ports.
+Claude Code is an excellent code generation tool, but it operates directly on your host machine — installing packages, modifying config files, occupying ports.
 In most cases that's fine, but for large-scale refactors or exploratory changes, host-level side effects can be a problem.

 Adding Docker changes the equation completely.

-docker-compose up gives every team member an identical environment.
+Guaranteed reproducibility — docker compose up gives every team member an identical environment.
 The "works on my machine" problem disappears.

-Parity with production Develop on the same OS image and middleware versions as production.
+Parity with production — Develop on the same OS image and middleware versions as production.
 Staging environment drift shrinks dramatically.

 How Do You Set Up a DevContainer for Claude Code?

 VS Code's DevContainer feature is the standard approach for Docker-based development.
 Claude Code can read this configuration and run inside the container.
+Anthropic also publishes a reference devcontainer with security features baked in — use it as a starting point or customize your own.

 Prerequisites